-Russia targeted people close to Trump in bid to influence 2020 election, U.S. intelligence says
+Putin targeted people close to Trump in bid to influence 2020 election, U.S. intelligence says

 While Moscow and Tehran preferred different candidates, they both sought to undermine public confidence in the American electoral process and to stir societal divisions.

 Last fall, Iran made a striking foray into U.S. election influence.
-In a highly targeted operation, Iranian hackers sent Democratic voters threatening, spoofed emails purporting to be from the domestic extremist group Proud Boys, demanding that they change their party affiliation and vote to reelect Trump.
+In a highly targeted operation, Iranian hackers sent Democratic voters threatening, spoofed emails purporting to be from the far-right group Proud Boys, demanding that they change their party affiliation and vote to reelect Trump.
 The hackers also produced a video intending to show alleged voter fraud.

 The effort mostly fell flat, but it demonstrated that nations other than Russia were willing to get into the fray.
 Such covert cyber operations are “low cost, deniable” and do not depend on physical access to the United States, the report noted.

+Russia is trying to ‘denigrate’ Biden while China prefers ‘unpredictable’ Trump not be reelected, U.S. intelligence official says

-In a departure from previous U.S. intelligence officials’ statements, the new report presents a “high confidence” judgment that China “considered, but did not deploy influence efforts to change the outcome” of the election.
+In a departure from previous Biden administration statements, the new report presents a “high confidence” judgment that China “considered but did not deploy influence efforts intended to change the outcome” of the election.

+China “sought stability” in its relationship with the United States and did not view either election outcome — a Trump or Biden victory — as being advantageous enough for “China to risk blowback” if caught, it said.

+Last year, top Trump administration officials, including then-Director of National Intelligence John Ratcliffe and then-National Security Adviser Robert C. O’Brien, suggested that China posed a greater election threat than Russia.
+In January, Ratcliffe charged that career analysts working on the election report failed to capture the full scope of Chinese influence.

+Political appointees, career analysts clashed over assessments of Chinese, Russian influence in 2020

-But the national intelligence officer for cyber, in a minority viewpoint, said that China took some steps to undermine Trump’s reelection chances.
+The national intelligence officer for cyber, in a minority viewpoint noted in the new report, said that China did take steps to undermine Trump’s reelection chances, assessing that some of Beijing’s influence efforts were intended to at least “indirectly affect” U.S. candidates and voter preferences.

+The officer, under whose auspices the report was compiled, felt there were indications that Beijing preferred to see Trump defeated.
+China increased its efforts over the summer to hurt Trump’s bid, primarily through social media, public statements and media, the report said.

-The classified report was required by a 2018 executive order.
-A public version was required by a 2019 law.
+The classified report was produced by the National Intelligence Council, an arm of the Office of the Director of National Intelligence that produces assessments coordinated across the intelligence community.
+It was required by a 2018 executive order.
+A public version was mandated by a 2019 law.

 Paul Sonne contributed to this report.